Yan-Oliveira/doc-fao/content/ticket-allocation.rst

    - Optimal capacity utilization of your service team by automatic allocation of tickets.
    - Simple handling of an increased number of tickets.

-Available in Service Package
-   GOLD

 Target Groups
    - IT service
    - Sales
    - Facility management
    - Internal IT
    - And many more

+Available in Service Package
+   - GOLD

+Package Name in OTRS Package Manager
+   - OTRSTicketAllocation

 .. note::